 Click the button on the right that shows a directory pointing to a directory with a table icon.

 Next you will see the dialog for configuring the data in the directory, similar to the dialog for configuring a single file.

 Dremio will sample several files in the directory to guide you through the setup.
 The options presented here will depend on the format of the files in the directory.

-And now if you return to this data source, the directory is listed as a physical dataset instead of a directory.
+To view the new dataset, navigate back to the datasource.
+The directory is now listed as a physical dataset instead of a directory.

 When working with partitioned dataset, Dremio automatically discovers partition directory structures and makes partition values available as additional fields for that dataset.

 dirN) that represent the values for the partitions.

 <DATASET_NAME> / <YEAR_VALUE> / <MONTH_VALUE> / <DAY_VALUE> -- (e.g. myTable / 2018 / February / 15)

 When querying these datasets, having filters on the partition columns restricts Dremio to only accessing and scanning relevant partitions, greatly enhancing query performance.